Revisiting Cosine Similarity via Normalized ICA-transformed Embeddings: Quantitative Experiments

-We investigate whether the sparsity of component-wise products observed in Fig.~\ref{fig:cosine} also holds for other words.
-To do this, we perform word similarity and analogy tasks, comparing ICA-transformed and PCA-transformed embeddings.
-We assess the performance degradation when component-wise products are replaced by zero in ascending order until only $p$ non-zero products remain.
-Similar to~\citet{DBLP:journals/corr/abs-2401-06112}, we use the Word Embedding Benchmark~\cite{DBLP:journals/corr/JastrzebskiLC17}\footnote{\url{https://github.com/kudkudak/word-embeddings-benchmarks}}.
+We investigate whether the sparsity of component-wise products observed in Fig.~\ref{fig:cosine} generalizes to other word pairs.
+To this end, we perform word similarity and analogy tasks, comparing ICA-transformed and PCA-transformed embeddings.

-Figure~\ref{fig:downstream} shows the results for several dimensions.
-In both tasks, the ICA-transformed embeddings outperform the PCA-transformed embeddings, even when the number of non-zero products is small.
-The difference in performance between the tasks can be attributed to the fact that in the word similarity task, cosine similarities are computed directly from the word embeddings, whereas in the analogy task, embeddings are added and subtracted before cosine similarities are computed.